TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 4/1 John 4.17.md

 ---

-Herein is love made perfect with us, that we may have boldness in the day of judgment; because as he is, even so are we in this world.
+In this love has been made perfect among us, that we may have boldness in the day of judgment, because as he is, even so are we in this world.